sarah-n-wright/CrossSpeciesBMI/README.md

 ## Introduction
 This repository contains code and data used perform the analysis described in **Wright, S.N., Leger, B. *et al*.
 Genome-wide association studies of human and rat BMI converge on synapse, epigenome, and hormone signaling networks**.
-In Review, 2023.
+Cell Reports, 2023.

 ## Requirements
 This work was perfomed using `python 3.9.13` and used the following libraries: